 But Way Out West had something beyond its modest pretensions at Western-spoofing.
 Its jaunty score, superbly done by L&H veteran Marvin Hatley, was nominated for an Oscar.
 And in the wake of L&H’s success, Western spoofs suddenly became the rage, as W.C.
 Fields, Mae West, and The Marx Brothers followed suit.

 But as with most Hollywood spin- or rip-offs, none of them managed the charm of the original.
 This is the one everyone remembers, mostly because of a softshoe number that goes beyond comedy to touchingly demonstrate Stan and Ollie’s underlying affection for each other.
 If you don’t laugh at it, it’s probably because you’re crying with joy from it.
-(It’s posted at the end of this blog.
-The complete movie is embedded below; the dance routine starts at the 13:43 mark.
+(The complete movie is embedded below; the dance routine starts at the 13:43 mark.
 Try not to at least smile at it.
 I dare you.)

 The plot concerns the deed to a late miner’s valuable property, which the miner was naive enough to entrust to Stan and Ollie for its delivery to the miner’s daughter, named Mary Roberts.
 Stan inadvertently spills the beans to Mary’s evil caretaker (famed L&H scowler James Finlayson), who enlists his wife to impersonate Mary so they can snag the deed for themselves.

 As plots (particularly Laurel & Hardy’s) go, this one is pretty sturdy, though it’s light enough to encompass three musical numbers (all low-key and charming) and tons of physical comedy within the film’s 70 minutes.
 Most Laurel & Hardy feature films were criticized for trying to shoehorn brief L&H routines in between the “straight” plots or romantic interests, but this movie is pure Laurel & Hardy in every sense.